Aignan of Orleans

 Aignan or Agnan (Anianus) (358–453), seventh Bishop of Orléans, France, assisted Roman general Flavius Aetius in the defense of the city against Attila the Hun in 451.
 He is known as Saint Aignan.

-Feast day: 17 November
+Her feast day is the 17th of November.

 Life

 Aignan of Orléans (or Anianus) was born about 358 in Vienne in the Dauphiné to a family probably of Roman origin, who had fled the control of the Arian Goths in their homeland of Hungary.
 His brother Leonianus became an abbot, and is commemorated in the Gallican martyrology on 16 November.

 As a young man, he retired to a hermitage he had built for himself near that city, to live a life of prayer and penance.
 He then went to Orléans to study under by Bishop Euvertius.
-Under the direction of Euvertius, he prepared for the priesthood, and after ordination was appointed Abbot of the monastery of Saint Laurence outside the city walls.
+Under the direction of Euvertius, he prepared for the priesthood, and after ordination was appointed abbot of the monastery of Saint Laurence des Orgeries outside the city walls.
 Later he was promoted to coadjutor Bishop of Orléans.